 Nice Guy: While usually for selfish purposes (if and only if it involves Arle), he often offers his assistance and he honestly never comes across as someone who'd hurt another.
 He freely offers his assistance to Ringo in 7 and later shows a friendly relationship with her in 20th Anni, is incredibly nice to Arle in particular, and most of the plots he has are of good intentions, if poorly executed.
 Heck, in 7, if you choose him instead of Ringo, he'll personally rid Ekoro out of Arle's body.

 Dogged Nice Guy: Of course, he tries too hard in getting Arle's attention.
-He made tickets to a Hot Spring for her (which he tore up, and made into runes for her to find, only for her to throw it out), and has tried to impress her on multiple occasions, and even assisted in purging her of Ekoro.
+He made tickets to a Hot Spring for her (which he tore up, and made into runes for her to find, only for her to throw it out), and has tried to impress her on multiple occasions, none of which really succeeded.

 Nothing Personal: Literally.
 Satan doesn't seem to mind that Carbuncle's left him.

-Prepare to Die: His voiced catchphrase in both versions of the first game is "Die!
+Prepare to Die: His voiced catchphrase in both versions of the first game is "Die!"